ACC Leadership Forum Focuses on Empowering Leaders to Improve CV Care

 Hertling’s keynote was followed by a series of breakout sessions intended to help emerging leaders identify and set values, further understand the elements of professionalism and learn from established leaders in the field.
 Speakers, including former ACC President John Gordon Harold, MD, MACC, Board of Governors Chair A. Allen Seals, MD, FACC, Board of Trustees member Dipti Itchhaporia, MD, FACC, future Finance Committee Chair Howard T. Walpole Jr., MD, MBA, FACC, and Governance Committee Chair Athena Poppas, MD, FACC, talked about the importance of mentors, ways to align individual and institutional values, and leaving a leadership legacy.
 BOG Chair-Elect B. Hadley Wilson, MD, FACC moderated questions from the audience in live time.

 “Leadership isn’t a straight line, it’s a circle,” Poppas said.
 “Just when you think you’ve got it, something new comes up.”

-Keywords: CV Summit and Leadership Forum, Counseling, Delivery of Health Care, Goals, Leadership, Learning, Mentors, Mentors, Motivation, Professional Role, Social Responsibility
+Keywords: CV Summit, Counseling, Delivery of Health Care, Goals, Leadership, Learning, Mentors, Mentors, Motivation, Professional Role, Social Responsibility

 < Back to Listings